How to Override any Part of a BundleEdit this page

 If you want to modify the services created by a bundle, you can use service decoration.

-of a bundle.
-However, if a bundle provides a mapped superclass (such as the
+If a bundle provides a mapped superclass (such as the

-User entity in the FOSUserBundle) one can override attributes and
+User entity in the

 Symfony loads all validation configuration files from every bundle and combines them into one validation metadata tree.
 This means you are able to add new constraints to a property, but you cannot override them.

 To overcome this, the 3rd party bundle needs to have configuration for validation groups.
 For instance, the FOSUserBundle has this configuration.
 To create your own validation, add the constraints to a new validation group: